adiyabiyekenova/BIYEKENOVA-Python-Portfolio/README.md

 # BIYEKENOVA-Python-Portfolio
-A collection of my Python-based data science projects and analyses.
+A collection of my Python-based projects and analyses for the Elements of Computing class in Spring 2025 semester.

 Welcome to my **Python Portfolio**!
-This repository serves as a collection of my Python-based projects in the field of data science, analytics, and machine learning.
+This repository serves as a collection of my Python-based projects for the Elements of Computing class in Spring 2025 semester.

 ---